The Complete Guide on How to Write a Sales Page and How to Use It

 3. Add photos, videos, and illustrations: Few things make visitors bounce faster than a wall of text.
 Break up your sales page copy with images, video, and other graphical elements.
 Leverage the principles of visual hierarchy to highlight the most important information throughout your design.

 4. Customer support and live chat availability: Provide an easy way for customers to ask questions or get help when they need it.
-Live chat options are the easiest way to do this, but you can also include a customer support number or direct users to your knowledge base too.
+The live chat option from HelpCrunch is the easiest way to do this, but you can also include a customer support number or direct users to your knowledge base too.

 5. Risk-free options: Your conversion rate will be even higher if you can remove risk from the buying process.
 Consider offering a long return period or developing a generous refund policy for unsatisfied customers.
 Feature this prominently on your sales page.

 By following these steps for building an effective sales page, you’ll be well on your way to boosting conversions across your marketing and sales campaigns.